Pocket Casts: Android and iOS version history

 Pocket Casts received its first launch on January 27, 2011, for iOS, becoming available for Android in March.
 Before 2013, the Android version of Pocket Casts was ported from the iOS app.
 After six months of development, the Android app received a 4.0 version update in 2013 with additional features such as cross-device syncing and a redesign compliant with Google's guidelines.
 At the time, development focused on the Android version due to increased usage compared to the iOS version.
 In the following year, version 4.5 introduced Google Cast support for streaming to connected televisions and an Up Next playlist feature, followed by an update with Google's Material Design interface in 2015.

 The iOS app was rewritten in the Swift programming language with the launch of version 6.0 in July 2016, introducing interface changes and features such as multitasking, automatic volume boosting and silence trimming.
 In October of the same year, Pocket Casts for Android received a 6.0 update, which also incorporated automatic audio settings.
 The Android and iOS apps were both updated for version 7.0 in November 2018.
 Changes included human and algorithmic podcast curation, a major redesign, and iOS Siri Shortcuts integration.
 In the following year, version 7.6 enabled player toolbar customization and a separate Up Next screen.
+Pocket Casts was updated to version 8.0 in November 2025, replacing the filter tool with a playlists feature.

 In other platforms

 Pocket Casts was launched for the Windows Phone in April 2014 and as a web application in October.
 It was one of the initial apps available upon release of Android Auto in 2015, and support for Apple's CarPlay was added in August 2016.
 Pocket Casts is compatible with Sonos speakers since a July 2017 beta release, and it was integrated into Amazon Alexa as a skill in February 2019.
 Standalone support for the Apple Watch was added in June 2020, (Note: Before this, users had the option to use Pocket Casts on the Apple Watch as a companion app (without offline support).) and for Wear OS watches in July 2023.
 There are macOS and Microsoft Windows desktop apps; both had a version 2 update rewritten in Electron in June 2024.
+Pocket Casts was released for the Apple TV in July 2026, with an upcoming Android TV release announced.